zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_package_mirror-resources.md

 ## Options

 ```
       --components string               Comma-separated list of components to mirror.
 This list will be respected regardless of a component's 'required' or 'default' status.
-Globbing component names with '*' and deselecting components with a trailing '-' are also supported.
+Globbing component names with '*' and deselecting components with a leading '-' are also supported.
       --confirm                         Confirms package deployment without prompting.
 ONLY use with packages you trust.
 Skips prompts to review SBOM, configure variables, select optional components and review potential breaking changes.
       --git-push-password string        Password for the push-user to access the git server
       --git-push-username string        Username to access to the git server Zarf is configured to use.
 User must be able to create repositories via 'git push' (default "zarf-git-user")